Frdnspnzr/Quickimages/README.md

 After that worked I dumped it all, made everything worse with an object oriented design and an API, put a config file there and BOOOOOM, here's some awesome thing you can use yourself!
 Have fun.

+You have no idea what this is about?
+Here's an example page: [images.frdnspnzr.de](http://images.frdnspnzr.de/)

 ## Install
 Installing Quickimage is easy: Create a new web-accessible directory.
 Copy all the files to this directory.
 Edit config.php as needed (You *must* change siteURL.
 You *should* change siteName.
 You *may* have a look at the rest).
 Create a subdirectory called "images" and fill it as you wish.
 Done.
 ## Usage